 F. Permit workers who have succeeded in the workplace and contributed to their communities over many years to earn green cards.

-There are however many questions over the details, such as when the path to green cards and citizenship should start, how long and difficult the process will be.
-Penalties to be paid, cost of application, other grounds of disqualifications other than criminal grounds.
+There are, however, many questions over the details, such as when the path to green cards and citizenship should start, as well as how long and difficult the process will be.
+Moreover, these uncertainties have sparked ongoing discussions.

 Disclaimer: This blog post is for informational purposes only and should not be construed as legal advice.
 Always consult with a qualified immigration attorney regarding your specific situation.